About Always The Fight Ministries

 Words on those pages were not to be seen by anyone else, let alone become a published book.
 Yet over the course of a year, Called to Live: A Chronicle of Recovery After Attempted Suicide, became the opening statement for a longer term advocacy work.

-Nancy Virden’s first opportunity to launch the seminar How to Help People Who Hurt Without Hurting Yourself came one year after her hospitalization.
-Since then, public sharing of her story has included dozens of podcast and radio interviews, contributions to online and traditionally published magazines, and multiple appearances in churches, schools, and other venues.
+Since then, public sharing of her story has included: 3 books; dozens of podcast and broadcast radio interviews; contributions to online and traditionally published magazines; AlwaysTheFight.com and the CompassionateLove Blog; and multiple appearances in churches, schools, and other venues.

 Always the Fight Ministries found its official name in February 2016.
 The focus is two-fold.